The conformal limit for Nakajima quiver varieties: Abstract

 \section{Abstract}

-Inspired by Gaiotto's conformal limit construction for Higgs bundles we define and study a conformal limit construction for Nakajima quiver varieties.
-We prove that the conformal limit is indeed a limit of a one-parameter family of points inside a specified quiver variety and that it gives a biholomorphic map between holomorphic Lagrangian submanifolds foliating two different quiver varieties.
-In the last part of the paper we discuss the analog of Simpson's conjecture on the completeness of these holomorphic Lagrangian submanifolds.
+Inspired by Gaiotto's conformal limit construction for Higgs bundles we introduce and study a conformal limit construction for Nakajima quiver varieties.
+We prove that the conformal limit is indeed a limit of a one-parameter family of points inside a specified quiver variety and that it gives a biholomorphic map between holomorphic Lagrangian submanifolds foliating two related quiver varieties.
+Finally, we introduce the analog of Simpson's conjecture on the completeness of these holomorphic Lagrangian submanifolds and provide a complete proof under a genericity assumption.
+Central to both proofs is the existence of a Bia\l{}ynicki-Birula slice associated to fixed points of a natural circle action.